microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 2. Copy and paste the C-CDA data into VS Code or a text editor of your choice.

 3. Refer back to the FHIR service `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the JSON `Body` of the request.
-Be aware that the parameter values are now in reference to C-CDA data.
+Be aware that the parameter values now need to be in reference to C-CDA data.

 4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.